Previous dayApril 28, 2026Next day

 199.9 km---✓ ReviewedUSGS →

-April 28, 2026 brought a magnitude 4.4 earthquake 92 km NNE of Tobelo, Indonesia, logged at 19:59 UTC.
-This was a intermediate depth earthquake, focused at 199.9 km depth.
-Geolocation places the event at 2.514°N, 128.291°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 4.4 earthquake 92 km NNE of Tobelo, Indonesia came in on April 28, 2026 at 19:59 UTC.
+At a depth of 199.9 km, the event was intermediate depth.
+Coordinates: 2.514°, 128.291°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28